lmns-solutions/arduino-interactive-lessons/arduino/potentiometers.md

 Image from this great ["Science Buddies" tutorial](https://www.sciencebuddies.org/science-fair-projects/references/how-to-use-a-multimeter#usingamultimeter) on using multimeters.
 {: .fs-1 }

-To help us think about and remember how to measure current, I like to return to [our water analogies](../electronics/electricity-basics.md) from our [Intro to Electronics](../electronics/index.md) lessons: think of the ammeter as if it's a mechanical water flow meter (aka a turbine) that must be in-line within a pipe to measure water flow.
+To help us think about and remember how to measure current, I like to return to {% include tlink.html id='electronics-electricity-basics' text='our water analogies' %} from our {% include tlink.html id='electronics-index' text='Intro to Electronics' %} lessons: think of the ammeter as if it's a mechanical water flow meter (aka a turbine) that must be in-line within a pipe to measure water flow.
 An ammeter must be "in line" to measure current—you must rewire your circuit such that current is forced through your ammeter (just like water flowing through a turbine in a pipe).

 ![Image shows a water flow meter that uses a turbine in series with a pipe to measure water flow and makes analogy to measure current in line with an ammeter](assets/images/Multimeter_MeasuringCurrentInSeriesLikeWaterFlowTurbine.png)
 Image adapted from ["Science Buddies"](https://www.sciencebuddies.org/science-fair-projects/references/how-to-use-a-multimeter#usingamultimeter).